Qiskit/qiskit-serverless/docs/deployment/client_configuration.rst

 Next, we need to configure the client to communicate with the provider.
-This is done through the `ServerlessProvider` configuration.
+This can be done through the `BaseProvider` configuration.

 Before we can configure the client and provider, we need to know two things: the `username/password`